GCT Featured Articles

-Lighting: CFL's or LED's that use up to 75% less energy that traditional sources as well as last at least 35% longer; traditional sources are generally agreed to be incandescent light bulbs.
+- Lighting: CFLs or LEDs that use up to 75% less energy than traditional sources qualify for Energy Star certification, as well as last at least 35% longer; traditional sources are generally agreed to be incandescent light bulbs.

-Refrigerators: Save at least 20% in energy consumption compared to the minimum standard set forth by the government.
+- Refrigerators: Save at least 20% in energy consumption compared to the minimum efficiency standards set forth by the US DOE.

-More recently, Energy Star ratings have also been given to green building.
-New homes with an Energy Star certification use 15% less energy than homes adhering to the International Residential Code.
-Performance ratings are also given to industrial and commercial facilities.
-Rated on a scale of 1 to 100, with higher numbers being better, the rating given is based on energy consumption and what is deemed appropriate by the standards given the specific use of the property.
+Since 2006, Energy Star ratings have also been given to qualifying green buildings.
+Energy Star green buildings' energy efficiency ratings are based on: construction materials used, building methods used, consumer products contained inside - including water heaters, central air systems, other major building appliances, etc...
+Performance ratings are given to residential, industrial, and commercial buildings.
+Rated on a scale of 1 to 100, with higher numbers being better, the rating given is based on energy consumption, and the buildings' standards given the specific use of the property.

-Overall, the Energy Star program provides an easy-to-understand set of benchmarks that enable consumers to make wise purchasing decisions and provide companies with a means of reducing their impact on the environment.
+Overall, the Energy Star program provides a comprehensive set of energy efficiency benchmarks that enable consumers to make wise purchasing decisions, and provides companies, builders, and homeowners with an easy-to-understand means of reducing their energy consumption and energy bills.